rmcminn/bodylogger/README.md

 # Body Logger

-Command line app that logs body weight and other personal measurements.
+Maintains a database of body weight measurements while giving stats and predictions based on trends.

 ## Getting Started